Trump gives N.C. governor deadline to decide GOP convention fate

-President Trump on Tuesday gave North Carolina’s Democratic governor one week to decide if the state will allow the Republican National Convention to go forward with a capacity crowd in late August, as several GOP governors lobbied for the massive four-day event to move to their states.
+President Trump said Tuesday he wants an answer from North Carolina’s Democratic governor within a week on whether the state will allow the Republican National Convention to go forward with a capacity crowd in late August.

 “We need a fast decision from the governor,” Mr. Trump told reporters at the White House.
 “He’s been acting very, very slowly and very suspiciously.”

-Gov. Roy Cooper said Tuesday that public health and safety, not politics, will be the “guiding star” as he decides whether to allow the GOP convention to be held in Charlotte starting on Aug.
+Gov. Roy Cooper said Tuesday that public health and safety, not politics, will be the “guiding star” as he decides whether to allow the four-day GOP convention to take place in Charlotte starting on Aug.
 24.

 “It’s OK for political conventions to be political, but pandemic response cannot be,” Mr. Cooper said.
 “We’d like to reach a resolution that everybody can be reasonable about.”